ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/02-invariants-preconditions-and-postconditions.md

 ## Invariants, preconditions, and postconditions

-When we formulate a problem, and describe a data structure or an algorithm, it is very useful to formulate *invariants*.
+When we formulate a problem, and describe a data structure or an algorithm, it is useful to describe them in terms of invariants, or pre- and postconditions.

+These properties are very useful tools for analyzing the correctness of an algorithm.
+But they are also pedagogical tools, they help our understanding how an data structure or algorithm works.

+### Invariants

 Simply formulated, an invariant is a condition (or a set of conditions) that must always hold for your data structure, or algorithm.

-Invariants are a very useful tool for analyzing the correctness of an algorithm.
-But they are also a pedagogical tool, they help our understanding how an data structure or algorithm works.

 Invariants can be more or less detailed, but if we make them too detailed they might be a hinder for our understanding.
 Therefore we will keep them on a quite high level, in line with our decision to present algorithms in high-level pseudocode.
 We trust that you, the reader, is experienced enough to translate both pseudocode and invariants into more detailed descriptions.

-#### Preconditions and postconditions
+### Preconditions and postconditions

 Invariants can often be formulated as preconditions and postconditions on an algorithm: what do we assume of the inputs to the algorithm, and what can we promise about the output if the input is well-formed?